 It should come as no surprise that the groundbreaking Rietveld Schröder House has a place on the UNESCO World Heritage List, along with Amsterdam's 17th-century canals.
 This architectural masterpiece is a manifesto of the ideas of De Stijl.
 It is unrivalled - both within and outside the oeuvre of the Utrecht architect and designer.

 Van Zessen House in Alblasserdam, 1923

 The design of the Van Zessen House represents a critical step in the development of the principles of De Stijl.
 Artists and architects associated with this movement emphasized the use of horizontal and vertical lines and the primary colours red, blue and yellow as well as the neutral tones white, grey and black.
-Following a restoration campaign that included the interior and exterior colour scheme, the house is now open to the public.

 De Dageraad Housing Complex in Amsterdam, 1922

 De Dageraad (The Dawn) is a complex of workers' housing designed by the architects Piet Kramer and Michel de Klerk in Amsterdam School style.
 Museum Het Schip has a satellite visitor centre in De Dageraad that hosts an exhibition of the Plan Zuid (Amsterdam South), designed by H.P.
 Berlage, and forms a home base for their tours.